 The high season is during January when the city records its coldest temperature, and it’s also the time for Mérida Fest, which is the festival of the year.
 You’ll find it gets sweltering and humid during July and August, due to which, the rates of everything fall.
 In Merida, the temperature is a few degrees higher than the neighboring coastal areas due to its low elevation and inland location.

-You need to be cautious about the weather, which can change easily by hurricanes from the Caribbean as well as the Gulf of Mexico.
+You need to be cautious about the weather, which can even bring hurricanes from the Caribbean as well as the Gulf of Mexico.
 But, most of the year, you’ll be giving an excellent workout to your air conditioner.
 And like the other cities in Mexico, Mérida also does experience a few earthquakes from time to time.

 b) How to get around the city & the cost of living